 In assessing the going concern of the School, governors have considered the impact of the Covid-19 pandemic as detailed in the trustees' report.
-As part of the assessment made to determine if going concern is the correct basis for the financial statements, the governors have considered a range of different scenarios spanning 24 months from the end of the financial year.
+As part of the assessment made to determine if going concern is the correct basis for the financial statements, the governors have prepared budgets and cashflow forecasts considered a range of different scenarios spanning 24 months from the end of the financial year.

-In the worst case scenario, which is not considered to be a likely outcome, the School would have made full use of the credit facilities currently available to the School.
-If any of the early warning signals of this worst case scenario are triggered, the School will seek to take a number of mitigating actions to seek to remain within its banking facilities.
+Based on the workings prepared and the scenarios considered, the School has sufficient resources in order to meet its ongoing obligation.
+If there is any early warning signals of a downturn in the School's position, the School will seek to take a number of mitigating actions to remain within its banking facilities.

-On this basis the Governors have considered it appropriate to prepare the financial statements on a going concern basis, however due to the ongoing effects of the current crisis accept there is a material uncertainty as to whether the School can continue to operate as a going concern.
+On this basis the Governors have considered it appropriate to prepare the financial statements on a going concern basis.